hfp/libxstream/documentation/libxstream_contrib.md

 2. Macros
 3. Types (typedefs, struct definitions)
 4. Translation-unit variables (file-scope statics and globals)
+5. Prototypes, where forward declarations are needed
-5. Functions
+6. Functions

 No interleaving.
-A macro used only by the last function still belongs in the macro section.
+A macro used only by the last function still belongs in the macro section, and a type or a table used only by the last function belongs in its own.
 This makes the shape of every file predictable: what it depends on, what it configures, what state it holds, and what it does — in that order.
+Grouping is also what keeps the sections reviewable: a macro parked next to its first use hides how many of them the file already has.

+Two exceptions, and no others:

+- A translation unit split into implementation fragments includes those fragments where their code belongs, not at the top.
+Such an include is a piece of the implementation rather than a dependency, and hoisting it would reorder the definitions it contains.
+- A type may sit immediately above the one entry point it parameterizes, when that is what makes the interface readable.
+This covers an argument or callback type in a public header, not an internal type shared by several functions.

 Every file carries the SPDX license header (BSD-3-Clause) verbatim as found in existing files.